SCCSC-Computer-Technology/sccsc-computer-technology-cpt206-a80ssp25-github-starter-assignment-github-starter-course/README.md

 * I'm really looking forward to this course this time around Mr. C!
 * I'm still getting used to GitHub, but I'm excited and ready for the challenge.
+* I recently committed my changes but had to go back in and create a separate branch.
+HA!

 ## 📚  Resources